aDecoy/rust-workshop/docs/docs/module3/1_intro.md

 # Intro

-Let's get into starting to model the business domain.
+You'll now start to model the business domain.
 No low level systems programming here, let's build something real together.

 If you recall, functionality wise you need to build a service that allows users to: